g-chauvel/zuul-jobs/roles/tox/README.rst

 .. zuul:rolevar:: tox_constraints_file

    Path to a pip constraints file.
-Will be provided to tox via UPPER_CONSTRAINTS_FILE environment variable if it exists.
+Will be provided to tox via TOX_CONSTRAINTS_FILE (deprecated but currently still supported name is UPPER_CONSTRAINTS_FILE) environment variable if it exists.

 .. zuul:rolevar:: tox_install_siblings
    :default: true